Yovanna Ventura Does Yoga In A Bra & Leggings In Sizzling Multi-Photo Update

 “My fave Dominican hope your day is wonderful and filled with lots of love and light,” another fan added.

 “Thanks for sharing your energy.
 You are beautiful perfection.
-Breathtaking,” a fourth exclaimed alongside a few sun emoji.
+Breathtaking,” a fourth fan wrote alongside a few sun emoji.